-If you are investing with the idea that you’ll need the money within a short time frame (less than a year) you should avoid investing in stocks.
+If you're investing with the idea that you’ll need the money within a short time frame (less than a year) then you should avoid investing in stocks.
 While it’s possible to make money from stocks in the short term, their volatility makes them better suited for longer-term investors.
 If you want to earn some money now while avoiding too much risk, here are some investments to consider.

-If you want to make a little bit of money but don’t want your cash tied up for too long, short-term bonds (considered anything with a term of fewer than 5 years) are a solid option.
+If you want to make a little bit of money but don’t want your cash tied up for too long, short-term bonds—any bonds with a term of fewer than five years—are a solid option.
 Short-term bonds tend to be less sensitive to changing interest rates because those rates don’t change significantly in the short term.
 The value of longer-term bonds, on the other hand, might go down over time if interest rates rise repeatedly.
 There are also many short-term bond funds that can bring you exposure to a mix of debt from corporations and governments.

 If you’re an older investor and more concerned about income than growth, there are many companies known to distribute a good chunk of their corporate earnings to shareholders.

 High-yield bonds might come from the debt of struggling companies or the governments of emerging nations.
 If you’re wary about trying to find high-yield bonds on your own, consider a high-yield bond mutual fund or ETF.
-Some choices include:

-If all you’re seeking is to keep your nest egg intact, there are few things safer than U.S. Treasury bonds.
+There are few investments safer than U.S. Treasury bonds.
 While yields on Treasuries are on the low end from a historical perspective, they still offer a safe place for your savings and can offer some income.
-A glance at the published rates from the U.S. Treasury Department shows that a 30-year Treasury bill will yield you about 2.5% in 2019, which is better than most bank accounts.
+A glance at the published rates from the U.S. Treasury Department shows that a 30-year Treasury bill will yield you about 2.2% in 2020, which is better than most bank accounts.